 We base ourselves in the Old Quarter of the city, where daily life spills out onto the street.
 Enjoy some free time to explore the colorful streets of the Old Quarter, where streets are named for the products they sell.
 See artisans creating a myriad of products, gravestones being carved, silk merchants haggling, flower markets and everything imaginable being bought and sold on the streets.

 During this time you’ll have time to plan before commencing the student-led section of the program between Hanoi and Hoi An.
 We will split the group in half, with one instructor accompanying each small group.
 Each group is given a budget and date they need to arrive in Hoi An.
-Then each group plans and executes their own travels and manages their budget.
+Then each group plans and executes their own travels and manages their budget for 6 days.

 Wandering the streets of Hoi An, you really feel embraced by history.
-The town now has UNESCO World Heritage status and its old houses, quiet streets, and covered bridges are being preserved and restored.
-Hoi An is renowned for its diverse architectural heritage, masterful tailors, abundant silks, and superb cuisine.
+The town now has UNESCO World Heritage status and its old houses, quiet streets and covered bridges are being preserved and restored.
+Hoi An is renowned for its diverse architectural heritage, masterful tailors, abundant silks and superb cuisine.
 While we’re here, we will use local ingredients to cook our own authentic Vietnamese dishes during a cooking workshop!
 We’ll finish our time in Vietnam by visiting the historical Cu Chi Tunnels used by the Viet Cong during WWII and get some final exploration in before heading to our next destination: Cambodia!

 Finally, the time has come to explore majestic Cambodia.
 We will spend the first few days exploring every inch of Phnom Penh, from the beautiful Buddhist temple Wat Phnom to the wonderfully chaotic Russian Market, undoubtedly one of the more interesting markets you’ll ever visit.
 We also uncover the tragic history of the Khmer Rouge regime with a visit to the infamous Killing Fields and to Tuol Sleng Museum, a former Khmer Rouge prison turned museum.